 Mr. Garre has successfully argued some of the highest profile cases before the Supreme Court during the last 15 years, including Fisher v.
-University of Texas, Ashcroft v.
+University of Texas, Florida v.
+Georgia, Ashcroft v.
 Iqbal, Vance v.
 Ball State University, United States v.
 Home Concrete & Supply LLC, Maples v.
 Thomas, Christian Legal Society v.
 Martinez, FCC v.
 Fox Television Stations, Inc., Winter v.
 Natural Resources Defense Council, Inc., Baze v.
 Rees, and Dastar Corp. v.
 Twentieth Century Fox Film Corp.
 In addition, he has filed scores of successful certiorari petitions before the Court, and successfully opposed certiorari on numerous occasions.

-Mr. Garre has also argued scores of cases before the federal and state courts of appeals.
+Mr. Garre also has argued scores of cases before the federal and state courts of appeals.
 In recent appeals, for example, he secured the reversal of a US$657 million dollar damages award entered against United Technologies Corp. under the False Claims Act, which had been the largest damages award entered for the government under the False Claims Act following a trial.
 As The American Lawyer wrote, “Gregory Garre convinced a federal appeals court to throw out [the US$657 million award],” “upending a government victory in a roller-coaster case spanning three decades.”
 (United Technologies Corp. v.
 US)

-Mr. Garre has also handled numerous cases before the Federal Circuit, including in the areas of patent eligibility and claim construction.
+Mr. Garre also has handled numerous cases before the Federal Circuit, including in the areas of patent eligibility and claim construction.
 For example, he secured a complete victory before the Federal Circuit on behalf of WildTangent, Inc. in Ultramercial Inc. v.
 WildTangent Inc., named by Law360 as one of five patent cases to watch in 2014.
 In OIP Technologies Inc. v.
-Amazon.com, he secured the dismissal of a major patent infringement action against Amazon and he secured a complete win for Amazon.com in another major patent fight in United Video Properties, Inc. v.
+Amazon.com, he secured the dismissal of a major patent infringement action against Amazon.
+And he secured a complete win for Amazon.com in another major patent fight in United Video Properties, Inc. v.
 Amazon.com.
 Mr. Garre has handled numerous other patent matters, including successful dispositive motions in district court.

 Mr. Garre also secured high-profile appellate victories on behalf of one of the country’s largest builders in a major tax appeal in the US Court of Appeals for the Ninth Circuit (Shea Homes v.
 Commissioner); a group of leading oil, gas, and other Fortune 100 companies in a major environmental case decided by the US Court of Appeals for the D.C.
 Circuit (National Environmental Development Ass’n Clean Air Project v.
 EPA); and on behalf of Ford Motor Company in a significant preemption case decided by the South Carolina Supreme Court (Priester v.
 Ford).